tracyhsj/VideoStreaming/README.md

 See screen capture(mp4) for illustrated steps.

 Notes:
-Press "q" to stop the video frame, control+c to exit.
+Press "q" to stop the video frame, control+c to exit.<br>
 Received coordiantes, Actual coordinates, and Error are displayed in the console running server.py